 - Next up is to specify your goals.
-Is it a holiday, a career break?
-Know how much you need, and by when.
+Is it a holiday or a career break?
+Know how much you need and by when.
 Always include retirement, as well as a buffer fund.

 What’s the biggest mistake you see with people trying to save?

 There are a few.
 One is that people treat saving like it’s extreme dieting.
 So they either don’t do it at all because it seems like a huge mountain to climb and never take the first step.
 Or, they go too hard too fast and fall off the bandwagon.